Introduction

 - Physical damage caused by force

-Flickering lights might catch your eye here, a sign something is off with the charge signal.
+Flickering lights might catch you here, as something is off with the charge signal.
 Sometimes it pulses on and off without rhythm.
 Other times, the light stays dark when it should glow.

 Cleaning or repairing the port may restore power connectivity.